jchung501/SURVIVOR-Game/README.md

 ## How To Play

-The player starts out with 60 health, hunger level of 30 and 5 energy.
+The player starts out with 60 health, hunger level of 50 and 5 energy.
+If you're unable to get saved by the 5th day, all hope is lost.

 You are able to hover over each game icon to see what clicking it will do.